Zenobia (1815 ship): Career

 In August 1835 Zenobia was sold to J. Owen & Co.

 The following advertisement soliciting outbound passengers from England appeared in "The Indian Mail" in 1843:

 For CALCUTTA, calling at MADRAS, to land Passengers only, the Teak Ship ZENOBIA, 600 Tons, S.H.
 Owen, Commander.
 To leave the St. Catherine Docks the 15th December, calling at Portsmouth to embark Passengers. — For Freight or Passage, apply to Messrs.
 BARING, BROTHERS, and Co., S. Bishopsgate Street; or to JAMES BARBER and Co., 17, St. Mary Ave.

 In 1852 the Peninsular & Oriental Steam Navigation Co.
-(P&0) purchased Zenobia to use her as a hulk.
+(P&O) purchased Zenobia to use her as a hulk.
 Zenobia is last listed in Lloyd's Register (1852) with Saxon, owner and master, and no trade.

 Fate

 In 1871, Zenobia was sold for breaking up.